rmshimomura/Castle-defense/README.md

 # Castle defense

-This repository is dedicated to the development of a genetic algorithm to solve the castle defense problem.
+This repository is dedicated to the development of a genetic algorithm to solve one resource allocation problem.

 ## Problem description